John Charles: Personal life and death

 Charles was married twice during his life.
 In 1953, he married Margaret "Peggy" White; the couple had four sons together.
 They divorced in 1982.
-In 1988, Charles married Glenda Vero, who he remained married to until his death in 2004.
+In 1988, Charles married Glenda Vero, whom he remained married to until his death in 2004.
 The Charles name continued in football through nephew Jeremy Charles, who also represented Wales, and grandson Jake Charles, who has represented Wales at youth level.

 Following his retirement from football, Charles became the landlord of the New Inn public house on Elland Road, Churwell, Leeds which later was also managed by another Leeds United player and Wales international, Byron Stevenson.
 On 16 June 2001, as part of that year's Queen's Birthday Honours, he was appointed a Commander of the Order of the British Empire "for services to Association Football".
 Until shortly before his death he continued to attend every Leeds United home game.
 In 2002, he was made a vice-president of the Football Association of Wales, and in 2003, he was granted the freedom of the city of Swansea.
 There was a campaign to knight Charles, but it never came to fruition.

 In January 2004, he suffered a heart attack shortly before an interview for Italian television, and required the partial amputation of one foot for circulation reasons before he was returned to Britain.
 He died in Pinderfields Hospital, Wakefield, West Yorkshire, early on 21 February 2004.
 His widow, Glenda, bequeathed his ashes to the city of Swansea.